ulbmuenster/dataasee/docs/arc42.md

     * Database (data tier)
     * Backend (state-less application tier)
 * All components are packaged in containers for:
-    * infrastructure compatibility
+    * Infrastructure compatibility
-    * cloud deployability
+    * Cloud deployability
+* Property graph data model:
+    * Metadata records are key-value documents (intra-metadata)
+    * Metadata records are interrelated based on permanent identifiers (inter-metadata)
 * All messaging happens via HTTP APIs:
-    * internal between components (containers)
+    * Internal between components (containers)
-    * external via endpoints (including frontend)
+    * External via endpoints (including frontend)
 *  Source codes and external messages are in plain text and in standardized formats:
     * External messages are in JSON, formatted as JSON-API, and documented by JSON-Schemas.
     * Declarative sources are in YAML, following StrictYAML.
 * Separate horizontal scaling of database and backend for high availability:
     * Database has replication capability
-    * Backend has no state, hence unproblematic
+    * Backend has no state, hence less problematic
 * Further components are optional:
-    * Storage not necessary since only metadata is handled, payload data referenced
+    * Storage not necessary since only metadata is handled, payload data only referenced
-    * Web-Frontend uses HTTP API (prototype is included)
+    * Web-frontend uses HTTP API (prototype is included)
 * Declarative realization for high level of abstraction via:
     * Internal Queries: [ArcadeDB SQL](https://docs.arcadedb.com/#sql) (external queries may use various query languages)
     * Processes: Configuration-based + [Bloblang](https://docs.redpanda.com/redpanda-connect/guides/bloblang/about/) (data mapping language)